-- C. For Pharmacy.-By arrangement with the Maritime College of Pharmacy, classes in Pharmacy, Materia Medica and Dispensing may be offered for three classes in Group (iv) above, by those pursuing the study of Pharmacy. - D. For Fisheries.-By arrangement with the Biological Board of Canada, Fisheries 1, 2, 3 and 4, together with any summer course which may be given, may be offered for three classes in Group (iv) above by those pursuing the study of Fisheries.
+- C. For Pharmacy.-By arrangement with the Maritime College of Pharmacy, classes in Pharmacy, Materia Medica and Dispensing may be offered for three classes in Group (iv) above, by those pursuing the study of Pharmacy. - D. For Fisheries.-By arrangement with the Biological Board of Canada, Fisheries 1, 2, 3 and 4, together with any summer course which may be given, may be offered for three classes in Group (iv) above by those who wish to pursue the study of Fisheries, and who have been accepted by the Biological Board.